-Perhaps the founding father of avant-garde jazz, Kenton’s experimental big-band arrangements had more in common with modern classical music than swing.
+Perhaps the founding father of avant-garde jazz, Kenton’s experimental big-band arrangements had more in common with modern classical than swinging bop.

 - Innovations in Modern Music (1950) A